-Within the framework of the analogy with electromagnetism, a relation $\operatorname{div}(n\vec{p}^{rot}) = cste \neq 0$ would have for analogy the relation $\operatorname{div}\vec{B} = cste \neq 0$.
+Within the framework of the analogy with electromagnetism, a relation $\operatorname{div}(n\vec{p}^{rot}) = cste \neq 0$ would have for analogy the relation $\operatorname{div} \vec{B} = cste \neq 0$.
 However, this last relation reveals the well-known notion of magnetic monopoles, of particles of unipolar magnetic charge, proposed by certain theories, but never observed experimentally.
 According to our analogy with the cosmological lattice, magnetic monopoles could not be stable particles, but should correspond to localized and continuous sources of lattice sites or point defects, which is particularly difficult to imagine.
-We deduce that within the framework of our analogy, the existence of magnetic monopoles in electromagnetism is more than doubtful.
+We deduce from this that in our analogy, the existence of magnetic monopoles as electromagnetically isolated particles is not possible.

-About the possible existence of "vector electric charges" in this analogy
+Are there "vector electric charges" in this analogy?